TERMS AND CONDITIONS OF SALE

 References to any regulation, directive, statute, statutory instrument, other legislation or official document include any amendment, re-enactment and any other subsequent alteration of that legislation.

-- Buyer’s Premium: this will be charged on each lot at 2%.
+2.2 Buyer’s Premium will be charged on each lot as follows:

 Note: All the above are subject to the addition of VAT at the standard rate.